ChameleonCloud/docs/source/technical/discovery/hardware_catalog.rst

 Generating a Reservation Script
 _______________________________

-The `Chameleon Portal <https://chameleoncloud.org>`_  does not support a direct reservation from the `Hardware <https://chameleoncloud.org/hardware/>`_ page.
+The `Chameleon Portal <https://chameleoncloud.org>`_  does not support a direct reservation from the `Hardware Discovery <https://chameleoncloud.org/hardware/>`_ page.
 However, you may generate a script for reserving the selected nodes by clicking on the *Reserve* button and use the auto-generated script later for the reservation.

 .. figure:: reserve.png
    :alt: Generating a reservation script